Proposal Submission Procedures

 Requires minimum components of a Standard proposal outlined above and may involve:

-1. The Department Head (or Dean) reviews the information to determine the technical readiness of the proposal along with the draft budget details.
+- The Department Head (or Dean) reviews the information to determine the technical readiness of the proposal along with the draft budget

-3. If ORA determines the late proposal can be submitted without jeopardizing the success of other submissions, ORA will work with the faculty to submit by the deadline.
-Otherwise, it will be returned to the faculty member for submission in a future competition and the Department Head (or Dean) will be notified.
+ORA will determine if the late proposal can be submitted without jeopardizing the success of other submissions.
+If the latter, the proposal will be returned to the faculty member for submission in a future competition and the Department Head (or Dean) will be notified.
+If it does not jeopardize other proposals, ORA will work with the faculty to submit by the deadline.

 Proposal Analysts are authorized and responsible to submit proposals for faculty.
 Faculty should not submit proposals without ORA approval.

-Completed proposals will be submitted by sponsor deadline, or by 5 PM MST on the due date.
+Proposals will be submitted by 5 PM Mountain Time on the day of the deadline.
 A proposal with a deadline of later than 5 PM will be submitted by the Proposal Analyst by 5 PM on the day it is due.

 Support for Large Proposals